 Karen’s ethos in life is H.O.P.E. – Help One Person Everyday.
 Neither Karen nor Matt are anti Defence Force in fact, they are determined to help create change because our country needs an Australian Defence Force (ADF) and Department of Veterans Affairs (DVA).
 We just need them to be better than they are today.

 Together they are creating a space that allows defence families to start networking and working together and are determined to support families to successfully assimilate back into the civilian world.

-This confronting story of resilience is shared on The Culture of Things (TCoT) Podcast for both defence and civilian families who are dealing with adult mental health.
+This confronting story of resilience is shared on The Culture of Leadership (TCoT) Podcast for both defence and civilian families who are dealing with adult mental health.
 It has such a positive ending although, one can’t help thinking that this story is in fact Matt and Karen’s new beginning…